real-re/nsv2-website/docs/about/download/index.en.md

     Jailbreak required.
 (Don't do it unless you know what you are doing!)

     Only supports iPhone5S, iPad Air, iPad mini2 and newer devices。

+!!! hint "macOS user"

+    This a universal binary on Mac that you can run on x64 and arm64 devices.